Andrew Ettingshausen: 1985–91

-In the 1985 season, he scored a total of ten tries playing mostly from fullback or in the s in his third season and finally cemented his spot in the Sharks squad.
+In the 1985 season, he scored a total of nine tries playing mostly from fullback or in the s in his third season and finally cemented his spot in the Sharks squad.

 Ettingshausen also made an appearance in the 1988 Australian television movie The First Kangaroos, which depicted the 1908–09 Kangaroo tour of Great Britain.
 Also having a small role in the movie was his NSW teammate and captain Wayne Pearce.

 In 1987, Ettingshausen made his début for New South Wales on the wing in Game 1 of the 1987 State of Origin series at Lang Park in Brisbane.

 The 1988 season was the high point of his early years when he was moved off the wing and into the centres where he would remain for the majority of his career.
 He made the first of eight appearances for City Origin in 1988, playing on the wing in City's 20-18 win over Country Origin in the annual City vs Country Origin match.
 He then went on to be one of the better players for NSW in the 1988 Origin series which Queensland won 3-0.
 Off the back of these performances Ettingshausen was selected for his first test match for Australia.